bartekmo/gcp-templates-proposal/FortiGate/architectures/100-single-vm/deploy-gcloud.md

 1. URL of image you're going to deploy (see [below](#how-to-find-image) for more details)
 1. zone where you want to create your FortiGate VM

-to not get lost, it's a good idea to save the values in shell variables.
+to not get lost, it's a good idea to save these values in shell variables.
 See the example below:

 ```
 VPC_EXT_NAME=vpc-external